microsoft/fluentui/packages/office-ui-fabric-react/etc/office-ui-fabric-react.api.md

 // @public (undocumented)
 export const TextField: React.StatelessComponent<ITextFieldProps>;

-// Warning: (ae-incompatible-release-tags) The symbol "TextFieldBase" is marked as @public, but its signature references "ITextFieldState" which is marked as @internal
-// Warning: (ae-incompatible-release-tags) The symbol "TextFieldBase" is marked as @public, but its signature references "ITextFieldSnapshot" which is marked as @internal
-//
 // @public (undocumented)
 export class TextFieldBase extends React.Component<ITextFieldProps, ITextFieldState> implements ITextField {
     constructor(props: ITextFieldProps);